dystopian-games/project-fiter/README.md

 ### Animated Sprites
 * Senfer
    - The protagonist; wants to defeat the evil wizard to regain his throne in the kingdom of Camelot
-   - Son of the former king, Son of the primordial goddess
+   - Son of the former king, Son of the primordial goddess, Prince of Camelot
 * Smaug
-   -
+   - The evil wizard's steed; his goal is the same as the evil wizard's, to kill the budding king
+   - Steed of the evil wizard
-*
+* The evil wizard
+   - The antagonist; yearns to kill the prince and succeed as a dictator
+	- Owner of Smaud, Enemy of the former king

 ### Abilities
 # Relics
    The player earns relics by finishing the first level and slaying the dragon.
-For the last relic, after the omen from the wizard, he is granted the final relic by his mother.
+For the last relic, after the omen from the wizard, he is granted a blessing by his mother.
 Ancient Relics
 * (Passive) The first of the relics, is the Relic of Power.
 It allows the player to deal double damage.
 * (Active) The second relic is the Relic of Speed.
 It grants a 2 second duration x2 multiplier of speed.
 Its cooldown is 5 seconds long.

 # Angel's Blessing
+   The Angel's Blessing is a power unlocked by Senfer's mother, who is a goddess

 ### Level 1